clusterapps/ansible-role-gitlab/README.md

 MIT / BSD

 ## Author Information
+This role was forked in 2019 by [Michael Cleary](https://clusterapps.com)

 This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).